Exploring the gardens

 Flora Explorer Tours

-Discover the Gardens in relaxing style in this one hour guided tour aboard a 12-seater electric bus.
+Discover the Gardens in relaxing style in this forty-five minute guided tour aboard a 12-seater electric bus

 Where: Tours begin outside the Visitor Centre